Swanfield/chambermanual/pages/theme/theme_index.md

 ### Open the Git Shell application

-1. I would suggest creating a folder called git in your Documents folder in Windows Explorer;
+1. I would suggest creating a folder called git in your Documents folder in Windows Explorer (or in your public documents folder);
 1. Right click on the folder;
 1. Select "Git Bash here", and a shell window will open.
 This shell window uses Unix/Bash style commands rather than Windows style commands.
 1. Set a Git username: